Muscles and taste sensation of the tongue

-Except the palatoglossus innervated by vagus nerve (CN X) (via branches of pharyngeal lexus)
+Innervation - vagus nerve (CN X) (via branches of pharyngeal plexus)

 Genioglossus is a fan-shaped muscle that originates from the superior mental spine on the posterior mandibular surface.
 From that point, the inferior group of fibers inserts into the body of the hyoid bone, whereas the remaining fibers extend superiorly next to the entire length of the dorsum of tongue/lingual aponeurosis and blend with the intrinsic muscles.
 Bilateral contraction of this muscle depresses the central part of the tongue, creates a longitudinal furrow and protrudes the tongue outside of the mouth.
 Unilateral contraction on the other hand will deviate the tongue contralaterally.